April was a quiet month as we waited for approval from Cambridge City Council to commence the main demolition works.

 The site hoarding is now complete, along with the hoarding lights which operate on photocells utilising the longer days, therefore drawing less energy.

-We are proud to announce that this is one of our first demolition sites in the UK to run the site cabins and hoarding lights from one of John F Hunt Power’s new Hybrid Generator fleet, thus reducing the amount of diesel we use and ensuring a quieter run site!
+We are proud to announce that this is one of our first demolition sites in the UK to run the site cabins and hoarding lights from one of John F Hunt Power’s new Hybrid Generator fleets, thus reducing the amount of diesel we use and ensuring a quieter run site!
 For more information on the Hybrid Generator Fleet contact our Power department.